The Box Game

 5. So, that leaves the blue zone.

-• Dog friendly (allow dogs and safe)
+• Dog friendly (safe and allows dogs)

 • Easy walk from home (or easily accessible by car)